Why am I showing you a picture of my un-pedicured feet and hot coals that average about 1,200 degrees Fahrenheit?

 This experience was not about pride for me.
 It was about love.
 It was my way of letting you know not only in words but in action that I’m willing to stand by your side and walk through the fire with you.

 No matter what your “fire” may be, the lesson is the same: You can go through the fire and you won’t be destroyed.
 It’s extremely uncomfortable but you can do it and if you need someone to walk with you, I’m here extending my hand in support, encouragement and accountability to help you overcome your fear and walk in your God given purpose.
-If you are ready to be changed from the inside out:
+If you are READY to walk so you can get to the other side of your “fire” Click Here to Send Me A Message and I will reply with any recommendations or resources to support you.

 Be Blessed, Be Encouraged